okaresz/qtuc/doc/mainpage.md

 However, by using the proxy in passthrough mode, full synchronization without update loss is achievable (but as the timestamps will be forwarded by the proxy as-is, the client is responsible to convert them to absolute UNIX timestamps (or not)).

+## PassThrough ##			{#mainpage-concept-passthrough}

+In this mode, proxy will relay all device commands to all clients, and send all client device commands to the device.
+This way, deviceStateVariables in the proxy are not used, proxy will act only as a translator.
+Also, the commands related and relying on stateVariables will not work in passthrough mode, for example subscribe, autoUpdate, and so on...

+Exceptions:

+  * Device greeting messages are processed, and a ClientCommandDeviceInfo is sent to the client.
+ClientCommandReqDeviceInfo also works.

 # Settings #			{#mainpage-settings}

 ## deviceAPI.xml ##			{#mainpage-settings-deviceAPIxml}